 By Vikki Murray

-Adoptive mother Vikki Murray traveled to Vietnam with her daughter on an adoptee Homeland Tour for adult Vietnamese adoptees, in April, 2001.
-The insights she gained from this journey are shared in these excerpts from her travel journal.
+An adoptive mother travels to Vietnam with her daughter on an adoptee Homeland Tour for adult Vietnamese adoptees.

 My daughter, Lieu was born in Da Nang, Viet Nam in 1970 and came to me at one year of age in 1971, from Sacred Heart Orphanage in Da Nang, Viet Nam It was, of course, during the war and it was also prior to their being any agencies set up there for doing adoptions..
 So it was rather bizarre and scary until, I finally held her in my arms.
 My thanks went to the Sisters at Sacred Heart Orphanage, and to an Australian woman working in Saigon, Rosemary Taylor, who handled the difficult paperwork and in-country adoption by proxy before she could exit that country.
 Many years have passed, Lieu has grown to be a remarkable woman.

 As a single professional, active member of her church and living in a lovely apartment ... something whispered to her, "It's time to visit Viet Nam and see where you were born."
 Two years ago Lieu said to me.."Mom, I want to see Viet Nam, and I want us to do it together.. do you think you can save up enough money in two years?" and I said "I will".
 Lieu then said "I want to treat you to the transportation."